neptune-ai/docs/docs/getting-started/installation/installation_client.rst

 Install neptune-client
 **********************

-Depending on your operating system run

-Open a terminal or CMD and run this command:
+Depending on your operating system open a terminal or CMD and run this command:

 **pip**